The ethical storytelling ecosystem.

 Social impact media companies (filmmakers)

-• Narratologist: Someone who studies the use of narrative texts.
+• Narratologist: someone who studies narrative texts and their use.

-• Nonprofit, NGO or social change organization communications staff, tasked with producing assets for internal teams (fundraising or marketing) or executing a strategic storytelling communications strategy such as a narrative change strategy.
+• Nonprofit, NGO or social change organization communications staff, tasked with producing assets for internal teams (fundraising, marketing, PR) or executing a strategic storytelling communications strategy such as a narrative change strategy.

 • People who have been impacted by the work of a nonprofit organization and agree to participate in storytelling about their life.
-Also referred to as “participants” (story participants) or “beneficiaries” (beneficiaries of the nonprofit organization’s work).
+Also referred to as “beneficiaries” (beneficiaries of the organization’s work).

-• There is always a power disparity between the subject — as beneficiary of the organization’s work — and the narrator.
+• There is always a power disparity between the participant — as beneficiary of the organization’s work — and the narrator.

 • Stories about real people — narrated by an organization — that describe the human impact of the organization’s work.